-For a single site, the recommended best practice would be to use a Custom API Domain Prefix.
+- In all cases, the recommended best practice is to use a Custom API Domain Prefix.
 A Custom API Domain Prefix enables calls to Gigya to appear to be local by utilizing a cname alias directing all API calls to the Gigya servers.
 To implement this solution, contact Gigya Support via the support portal located within your Gigya Console's top menu, or click here to login.

 It is important to note that a Custom API Domain Prefix will solve the SAML login only if the site is not part of an SSO group.
 However, if the site is part of an SSO group, the Custom API Domain Prefix will only solve SP-Initiated SAML login; IdP-Initiated SAML login does not work on any browser with this method.

-By default, when the Gigya JS SDK is loaded in a webpage, if it sees the user is using a browser that blocks third-party cookies by default (e.g., Safari), it will attempt to set the required data in Local Storage to solve the problem.
-If you want Gigya to check for blocked third-party cookies in all browsers all the time, set the bypassCookiePolicy parameter in the global Conf object appropriately.
-Note that this will slightly increase the loading time of the Gigya JS SDK and is not a replacement for using a Custom API Domain Prefix.
+By default, when the Gigya Web SDK is loaded in a webpage, if it sees the user is using a browser that blocks third-party cookies by default (e.g., Safari), it will attempt to set the required data in Local Storage to solve the problem.

 Single Sign-On (SSO) requires a different configuration to work properly.
 For more information, see Site Groups and Single Sign-On.